wrgeorge1983/Tom/docs/oauth-implementation.md

 ### OIDC Discovery Support

-Tom supports **OIDC Discovery** for automatic provider configuration.
-See [docs/oidc-discovery.md](./oidc-discovery.md) for details.
+Tom's config schema supports `discovery_url` for automatic provider configuration, but this is not yet implemented in the validators.

 **Current Status:**
 - ✅ Config schema supports `discovery_url`
-- ⚠️ Discovery helper module implemented but not integrated into validators yet
+- ❌ Discovery helper module not implemented
-- ⚠️ Validators use hardcoded defaults for now
+- ⚠️ Validators use hardcoded defaults

-**Recommended Configuration (when discovery is fully integrated):**
+**Future Configuration (when discovery is implemented):**
 ```yaml
 jwt_providers:
   - name: google